thomas5564/tp/docs/DeveloperGuide.md

     2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+3. Shutdown
+    1. `exit` <br>
+       Expected: Closes the application orderly.
+Users are advised to exit via this command to ensure all views are properly shut down.

 ### Adding a student